kyma-project/kyma/docs/01-overview/main-areas/application-connectivity/ac-01-application-connector.md

 In addition to authentication methods, Application Connector supports Cross-Site Request Forgery (CSRF) Tokens.

 AC supports any API that adheres to the REST principles and is available over the HTTP protocol.
-APIs implemented with the OData technology are also supported.